BMCHACKS/pseudocode_to_python_converter_v1/README.md

 Syntax - ORIGINS

-This converter is based on the logic that you would find in a CAIE O-A level exam.
+This converter is based on the logic that you would find in a CAIE O-A level exam (2023).
 As such, the syntax is quite simple:

 	1 - INPUT / OUTPUT